ysono/CarND-T1P2-Traffic-Sign-Classifier-Project/writeup.md

 A *large* gap between the two 1st choices and *high* confidence on the 1st choice:

 - `12`.
 This probably owes to the diamond shape that is unique among the classes
+- The non-tricky `18`.
+Notice that this was a success even though this image is skewed in a way that was not accounted for by image generation.

 A *large* gap between the two 1st choices but *low* confidence on the 1st choice:

-- `35` and `32`.
-Both contain features (circular outline, arrowhead, and diagonal cross) that are shared by other classes.
+- `32`.
+Perhaps it's low because the conversion to 32x32 resolution had left some aliasing.

 A *small* gap between the 1st choices but *high* confidence on the 1st choice:

-- The non-tricky `18`.
-It is conjectured that the rotation and skewed enabled the non-1st choices to be likely.
+- `40`.
+It is curious that none of the other top 6 choices are round or contain arrowheads.
+- The two tricky images, `18` and `31`, both of which come to wrong predictions.

 A *small* gap between the 1st choices and *low* confidence on the 1st choice:

-- `36` was almost a mismatch (13% vs 12% top choices).
+- In a previous model, `36` was almost a mismatch (13% vs 12% top choices).
 The watermark could have caused the right-pointing arrow to be considered as a potential noise, leading to the 2nd choice being the straight arrow.
+The descrepancy against the final model shows that human interpretations of results in this fashion should not be considred reliable.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)

 ####1.
 Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

-TODO!!
+The following were drawn:

+- Activation at convolution layers 1 and 2
+- Trained weights at both convolution layers

+At layer 1, for all classes, line features are clrealy activated.
+Layer 2 activate presence of layer 1 over patches, and is more difficult to interpret.

+Layer 1 weights seem to detect lines and dots, and layer 2 weights seem to detect lines, symmetricity, and more complex features.

 ### References

 P. Sermanet and Y. LeCun.
 Traffic sign recognition with multi-scale convolutional networks.
 In Proceedings of International Joint Conference on Neural Networks (IJCNN’11), 2011.

+H. Hosseini, B. Xiao and R. Poovendran.
+Google’s Cloud Vision API Is Not Robust To Noise.
+2017.